Back To Search Results

 Anatomy and Physiology

-At the beginning of pregnancy, amniotic fluid is largely a byproduct of maternal serum and resembles plasma due to hydrostatic and osmotic pressures.
+At the beginning of pregnancy, amniotic fluid is primarily a byproduct of maternal serum and resembles plasma due to hydrostatic and osmotic pressures.
 After 8 weeks of gestation, the fetal kidneys begin to function and produce urine; however, this does not become a key component of amniotic fluid until closer to 23 to 25 weeks, when fetal keratinization is complete.[1]
-By the time keratinization is complete, fetal urinary production accounts for the main volume of amitotic fluid with up to 1500 mL produced per day.[5]
+By the time keratinization is complete, fetal urinary production accounts for the most significant amount of amitotic fluid, with up to 1500 mL produced daily.[15]
 In the last 20 weeks, fetal respiratory and gastric secretions also contribute up to 350 mL per day.
 Amniotic fluid is recycled primarily by fetal swallowing.[1]

 Additional recycling pathways include the intramembranous pathway of the placenta, umbilical cord, and fetal skin between the amniotic fluid and fetal blood (400 mL per day).[15]
 Amniotic fluid increases at a linear rate initially in the first half of pregnancy and continues to increase until the 36th or 38th week of pregnancy with an average maximal volume of 800 mL.[10][15]
 Next, amniotic fluid can decrease by 8% per week, down to as low as 400 mL in gestation, near week 42.[10]

 Under normal conditions, maternal serum remains near but slightly lower in osmolality to fetal serum, favoring flow to the fetus.
-Following fetal keratinization, amniotic fluid remains 10 Osm lower than fetal blood, allowing continuous flow through the placenta to the fetal blood.[2]
+Following fetal keratinization, amniotic fluid remains 10 Osm lower than fetal blood, allowing continuous flow through the placenta to the fetal blood.[10]
 In maternal dehydration, this balanced gradient between maternal and fetal serum can reverse, favoring flow out of the fetal circulation.
-When this occurs, counter-regulation by continued flow into the fetal circulation can result in decreased amniotic fluid volume.
-These osmolarity gradient changes may explain why maternal hydration effectively reduces isolated uncomplicated oligohydramnios and why hyperglycemia often results in polyhydramnios.[5]
-The fetus itself can also affect the flow through these pathways due to the excretion of certain hormones, like growth factors and prolactin, which can alter membranes' permeability.
+Counter-regulation by continued flow into fetal circulation can decrease amniotic fluid volume when this occurs.
+These osmolarity gradient changes may explain why maternal hydration effectively reduces isolated uncomplicated oligohydramnios and why hyperglycemia often results in polyhydramnios.[15]
+The fetus can also affect the flow through these pathways due to the excretion of certain hormones, like growth factors and prolactin, which can alter membranes' permeability.

 Indications

-Amniotic fluid assessments are considered an integral part of the routine anatomic fetal evaluation, with derangements often found incidentally.
-The American College of Rheumatology guidelines state that amniotic fluid assessment should be performed at all sonographic fetal evaluations.[6]
+Amniotic fluid assessments are considered integral to the routine anatomic fetal evaluation, with derangements often found incidentally.
+Several professional society guidelines state that amniotic fluid assessment should be performed at all sonographic fetal evaluations.[27][18][27]
 Specific high-risk factors in pregnancies have the potential to alter amniotic fluid dynamics and may warrant serial assessments.
 These high-risk factors include hypertension severe enough to require antihypertensives, pregnancy-induced hypertensive disorders, fetal growth restriction, certain fetal anatomic anomalies, and late-term pregnancies.
-Additionally, when fundal size on a routine exam does not correlate with the gestational size, the amniotic fluid volume should be assessed.[7]
-The assessment of amniotic fluid volume can also help rule out rupture of membranes and is included in the general assessment of fetal wellbeing as one of the five parts of the biophysical profile.
+Additionally, when fundal size on a routine exam does not correlate with the gestational size, the amniotic fluid volume should be assessed.[28]
+The assessment of amniotic fluid volume can also help rule out rupture of membranes and is included in the general assessment of fetal wellbeing as 1 of the 5 parts of the biophysical profile.

 Contraindications